nrepesh/Random-Forest-Lending/README.md

 I used Pandas for data analysis and Matplotlib/seaborn for data visualization.

 Cleaned data and fitted a decision tree and a random forest and used it to predict if the loan was paid back or not.
-Finally, I evaluated the results using an confusion matrix and classification report.
+Finally, I evaluated the results using a confusion matrix and classification report.

 Udemy course - Python for Data Science and Machine Learning Bootcamp